mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

 ## Installation types

-The Mender client runs on the device in order to install software updates.
+The Mender Client runs on the device in order to install software updates.
 It consists of two binaries, `mender-auth` and `mender-update`.
 Therefore, at minimum you need to install the client binaries on the device and it must support the device OS and hardware architecture.
 This allows